MaidScientistIzutsumiMarin/tumblrbot/README.md

 # 4tv-tumblrbot

 4tv-tumblrbot was a collaborative project I embarked on with my close friend Dima, who goes by @smoqueen on Tumblr.
 The aim of this endeavor was straightforward yet silly: to develop a Tumblr bot powered by a machine-learning model.
 This bot would be specifically trained on the content from a particular Tumblr blog or a selected set of blogs, allowing it to mimic the style, tone, and thematic essence of the original posts.
-The project reflects our shared passion for posting online!

 ## Preparation with TumblThree